 Finally, you can apply for a payment plan or financing.
 Most orthodontist offices will offer one or both, though they might require credit checks or down payments.
 If yours doesn’t have any, you can check out third-party financiers, but these often charge pretty high interest rates.

-Clarity Aligners are far from the cheapest option, but you get amazing treatment for the price and there are ways to make it more affordable.
+Clarity Aligners are far from the cheapest option, but we think you get amazing treatment for the price and there are ways to make it more affordable.

 Convenience

-Clear aligners aren’t just less visible than braces; they’re more convenient too.
+Clear aligners aren’t just less visible than braces; in our opinion, they’re more convenient too.
 You can eat all the foods you love and you don’t need to learn how to brush and floss around a fixed appliance.
 But different systems will offer different levels of convenience.
-Clarity Aligners might not offer the same convenience of a fully remote option like Byte, but they provide ways to make your treatment smoother and easier.
+Although we don’t think Clarity Aligners are as convinient as fully remote options like Byte, they do provide ways to make your treatment smoother and easier.

 Combination Clarity treatment means dealing with the inconveniences of braces.